×

 Author Articles @ EVO

-In 2019 and 2020, fire and rescue services attended to almost 30,000 domestic fires in the UK, 200 of which resulted in fatalities.
+In the year leading up to June 2023, fire and rescue services attended 26,491 domestic fires in England, 218 of which resulted in fatalities.

 Every year about 20 people die from carbon monoxide (CO) poisoning and more than 4,000 hospital cases are related to CO inhalation.

-What is Carbon Monoxide?
+What Is Carbon Monoxide?

 Fuels are substances that react with oxygen to release useful energy.
 Most of the energy is released as heat.
 When a fuel burns in plenty of air, it receives enough oxygen for complete combustion.